agda/agda/doc/user-manual/language/with-abstraction.lagda.rst

       {-# TERMINATING #-}

-If the function takes more arguments you might need to abstract over a partial application to just the structually recursive argument.
+If the function takes more arguments you might need to abstract over a partial application to just the structurally recursive argument.
 For instance,

 ::